 "Do you understand me, Harry?"
 James asked, after his son had remained silent for too long.

 Ms. Frances Potter was standing in front of him, his mother's ring on her veiny hand.
-He fought hard to control himself.

 Live in a school?
 Surely I'm dying!
 Harry had thought when he heard the news.
-It was not death but something very, very similar.

 James went to a staff meeting, so Harry was ordered to help Frances (she's your mother now Harry!
 Stop being such a brat!) with supper.
 There, she was leisurely peeling potatoes the muggle way.